 Support Wildlife and Biodiversity – Two brooks on the property support eastern brook trout, landlocked salmon, and a smelt spawning run.
 The property includes a 30-acre high value habitat area for wading birds and waterfowl and will protect hundreds of acres of important wetlands.

-Support the Local Economy – The community forest will protect a priority natural area and ensure access for recreation.
+Generate Economic Benefits – The community forest will protect a priority natural area and ensure access for recreation.
 This will help Sebago maintain and grow its status as a tourism destination.
-Selective forestry will sustain local jobs, and Loon Echo Land Trust will pay municipal taxes on the land at an Open Space rate.
+Sustainable forestry management will sustain local jobs and provide immediate and future income to steward the property.
+LELT will pay municipal taxes on the land at an Open Space rate.